asura22nov/flighttrack/README.md

 # flighttrack
 INTRODUCTION:

-Using Android Termux Terminal API , collected GPS data during a Flight from Mumbai to Kokata and ploted the GPS cordinated using
+Using Android Termux Terminal API , collected GPS data for flight from Mumbai to Kolkata city and plotted the GPS coordinates using python gmplot and Google Maps API Key
-PYTHON GMPLOT and Google APIs

 REQUIREMENTS: